Monsey Church: Merger with and withdrawal from the Christian Reformed Church (1890–1908)

 Although the churches of the True Reformed Dutch Church, including the Monsey Church, were mostly made up of families of Dutch heritage, English was the primary language used in the churches.
-In 1860, the first movement toward eventual union with the Christian Reformed Church came in the form of correspondence to the True Reformed Dutch Church by a group called the True Reformed Holland Church in the West, in Grand Rapids, Michigan.
-Ministers from both denominations met a number of times and found themselves to be in agreement in doctrine and practice.
+In 1860, the first movement toward union with the Christian Reformed Church came in the form of correspondence to the True Reformed Dutch Church by a group called the True Reformed Holland Church in the West, in Grand Rapids, Michigan.
+Ministers from both denominations met several times and found themselves to be in agreement in doctrine and practice.
 Nevertheless, because the Hollanders were by and large a Dutch-speaking group, whereas Classis Hackensack of the True Reformed Dutch Church were primarily English speakers, the decision was made in 1873 not to unite but simply to support and serve each other any way needed.

-Beginning in 1880, conditions began to change that would lead to the merger of the True Reformed Dutch Church with the Christian Reformed Church ten years later.
+Beginning in 1880, conditions began to change that led to the merger of the True Reformed Dutch Church with the Christian Reformed Church ten years later.
 In 1880, the True Reformed Dutch Church (Classis Hackensack) learned that the Holland group had changed their name to the Holland Christian Reformed Church, partly to associate themselves more closely with the Christian Reformed Churches of their native Holland.
-The Holland Christian Reformed Church had also formed their own classis in the east, Classis Hudson, and the denomination had begun to move in the direction of using the English language.
+The Holland Christian Reformed Church had also formed their own classis in the east, Classis Hudson, and the denomination had begun to use the English language.
 Classis Hudson was asked to confer with Classis Hackensack about the possibility of organic union between the two denominations.
 On April 15, 1890, Classis Hacksensack voted to unite organically with the Holland Christian Reformed Church, requesting that the name of the new denomination be changed simply to the Christian Reformed Church.
 The Monsey Church was represented at this meeting, however it was then without a pastor, as John R. Cooper had been given up his pastorate of the churches of Monsey and Nanuet due to illness and died not much later in 1886.
 The True Reformed Dutch Church, the Monsey Church included, was now part of the Christian Reformed Church.